ethereum/go-ethereum/docs/_interface/Private-Network.md

 - Initial block gas limit (`gasLimit`).
 Your choice here impacts how much EVM computation can happen within a single block.
 We recommend using the main Ethereum network as a [guideline to find a good amount][gaslimit-chart].
-The block gas limit can be adjusted after launch using the `--targetgaslimit` command-line flag.
+The block gas limit can be adjusted after launch using the `--miner.gastarget` command-line flag.
 - Initial allocation of ether (`alloc`).
 This determines how much ether is available to the addresses you list in the genesis block.
 Additional ether can be created through mining as the chain progresses.